UPCOMING VIRTUAL OPEN DAYS

 These are colleges and universities that do not get funded by the government and rely on the students' tuition contribution.
 With that said, their fees may be higher than in public universities.

 There are three types of private institutions:

+- Colleges.
+They offer diploma and pre-university programmes.
 Some of these establishments can provide degree courses, twinning programmes included, through a local or foreign partner university.

 Currently, there are 11 Foreign Branch Campuses in Malaysia, with more than 100,000 international students from different countries.